billpcs/billpcs.github.io/_src/posts/2019-04-15-an-intro-to-dpdk-for-mortals.md

 ### Add: the 'hexdump' capability

 DPDK has a built-in function to print hexdumps.
 It is a nice feature to have in a packet capturer.
-The only thing we need is to include the header and then the function becomes available to us.
+The only thing we need to do is to include the header and then the function becomes available to us.

 ```c